austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 es_index=logstash-flow-*    # ES index
-es_port=9200                # Logstash port (we forwarded earlier) es_timeout=480              # Timeout limit for elasticsearch retrieval min_occur=50                # Minimum of 50 network occurances to appear in traffic min_interval=30             # Minimum interval of 30 seconds per beacon min_percent=30              # Beacons must represent 30% of network traffic per dyad window=3                    # Accounts for jitter...
-For example if 60 second beacons
+es_port=9200                # Logstash port (we forwarded earlier) es_timeout=480              # Timeout limit for elasticsearch retrieval min_occur=50                # Minimum of 50 network occurrences to appear in traffic min_interval=30             # Minimum interval of 30 seconds per beacon min_percent=30              # Beacons must represent 30% of network traffic per dyad window=3                    # Accounts for jitter...
+For example, if 60 second beacons
-                            # occured at 58 seconds or 62 seconds, a window of 3 would
+                            # occurred at 58 seconds or 62 seconds, a window of 3 would
                             # factor in that traffic.
 threads=8                   # Use 8 threads to process (Should be configured) period=24                   # Retrieve all flows for the last 24 hours.